Comayagua International Airport: Background

 The Soto Cano Air Base, also known as Palmerola, is located 8 km (5 mi) south of the city of Comayagua and is the largest military base in Central America.
 The airbase was built by the United States between 1984 and 1985.
 It permanently houses some 1,800 US military personnel and is also the headquarters of the aviation academy of the Honduran Air Force.

 According to plans by the Honduran government, the new international airport of Comayagua will serve both Comayagua and the capital, Tegucigalpa.
 The new international airport would replace the current Toncontin International Airport in Tegucigalpa for international flights.
 Due to its complicated topography, Toncontin is considered one of the most dangerous airports in the world and its expansion is restricted due to its location in the centre of the city.
 With the opening of the new international airport, Toncontín would become an airport exclusively for domestic flights of small aircraft for up to 33 passengers.

 Financing

 The Honduran entrepreneur Lenir Pérez received the concession to build the airport from the Honduran government under the then President Juan Orlando Hernández (PNH).
 Lenir Pérez works in construction and mining in Honduras.
 In 2016, an agreement to build the airport as a public-private partnership was signed.

 Its total cost was estimated at 163 million U.S. dollars.
 The private investor would contribute 87 million U.S. dollars, the Government of Spain would contribute 53 million U.S. dollars (45 million euros) through a reconversion of the pending debt from Honduras to Spain, and the Government of Honduras would contribute another 23 million U.S. dollars.
 The private investor will receive all the profits that the installation produces for three decades.

-Corruption and violence

-Various human rights organizations also associate Pérez with corruption, threats and violence.
-Daniel Langmeier from the Swiss Honduras Forum said, he was held captive for half a day in 2013 on an observation mission by armed security forces from a Pérez company.
-After his release he was threatened that he would "disappear" if he returned.

-Flughafen München GmbH (FMG), which belongs to the Free State of Bavaria, the federal government and the city of Munich, advises the Pérez company through its subsidiary Munich Airport International GmbH (MAI).
-When criticism arose, the Bavarian Finance Minister Albert Füracker (CSU) said: "The FMG or MAI, according to their own statements, has no knowledge of the allegations against Lenir Pérez."